riban-bw/lone_working/README.md

 ### Each lone working session
 Within the lone working chat in Telegram:
 - Press `Start supervising (/supervise)` option in menu - you should receive a notification confirming you are now a supervisor (or that you were already logged in as a supervisor)
+- Press `List sessions (/sessions)` menu option to list active sessions - you can select a session id from the list to start supervising that session
 - You will receive a notification when a user adds you to a monitored session
 - You will receive an `⚠️ ALERT: <user's name> has not responded! /handle_xxxxxx` alert if a user has failed to acknowledge several notifications (default 46 minutes since last acknowledgement) - This will repeat until the user acknowledges their alert (default every 4 minutes)
 - Press the `/handle` link to notify all supervising users that you are responding to the alert